 LUPD maintains a daily crime log which documents all crimes reported to LUPD or a campus security authority which occurred within the Clery Act geographic area.
 The crime log includes the nature, date, time and general location of each crime, as well as the disposition of the complaint.
-A paper copy of the crime log is located LUPD headquarters located in the Dorrill Dining Hall on the Longwood University campus.
+We publish at least the prior 60 days crime log on our website.
+A copy of the crime log may be obtained at the LUPD office located in Dorrill Dining Hall.
+Be aware that we only log criminal incidents for which we are the primary agency, not for incidents where we assist other agencies.